partkeepr/PartKeepr/documentation/Installation.md

 Installation From Zip File
 --------------------------

 Simply point your browser to `web/setup/index.html` and the installer will start.
+If you have your web root to the `web` directory, point your browser to `setup/index.html`.

 Installation From Git
 ---------------------